cca/libraries_wagtail/docs/readme.md

 ## Running Wagtail Locally

-The ./docs/setup.sh script should get you all the needed dependencies.
+The ./docs/setup.sh script should get us all the needed dependencies.
 These are extra details and some manual steps.

 We need docker, minikube, kubectl, and skaffold.
 Many of these are available from different places but they're also all on homebrew.
 The other sensible place to get these tools is as [gcloud](https://cloud.google.com/sdk/docs/install) CLI components, which we need to interact with our cloud-hosted resources (databases, static files, servers) anyways.
 To use them, we make sure that the "bin" subfolder inside the gcloud tools is on our path.